 Small and mid-size companies use invoice factoring because it provides a steady source of cash flow.
-One question which often comes up when considering factoring is how to qualify for invoice factoring.
+One question when considering factoring is how to qualify for invoice factoring.
 The answer is not always clear.
 Here are some of the main criteria factoring companies require of businesses interested in factoring.

-Companies in many different industries use factoring.
-What is important is that the business provides services or goods to other businesses (B2B), and have invoice payment terms.
-Factoring is a commonly used source of financing in industries such as transportation, temporary staffing & recruiting, oilfield services, and many others.
+Companies in many different industries use factoring with invoice payment terms.
+Factoring is a commonly used source of financing in B2B industries such as transportation, temporary staffing & recruiting, oilfield services, and many others.
 Businesses with state or federal government contracts also qualify for factoring.
 Companies with business-to-consumer (B2C) transactions are not eligible for factoring.

-One of the main requirements for a business to qualify for factoring is they must have customers with good credit and payment histories.
-Factoring companies use the credit and payment history of the client’s customer, as a primary consideration when advancing on invoices.
+One of the main requirements for factoring is they must have customers with good credit and payment histories.
+Factoring companies use the credit and payment history of the clients’ customer, as a primary consideration when advancing on invoices.
 Companies that routinely pay their invoices well beyond established terms, those with a history of financial problems, or companies with a limited operational history may not meet the factoring company’s criteria for funding.

 Most factoring companies have minimum volume requirements to qualify for a factoring program.
 Minimum volume requirements vary between factoring companies and are often flexible, especially for clients with the potential to grow.
 Because factoring fees are based on volume, lower volume minimums usually have higher fees.

 Common situations that affect qualifying for factoring are tax liens, liens filed by other financial institutions, and unincorporated businesses.
 These situations require additional time to resolve, however, they are not dis-qualifiers for factoring.
 Discussing these situations right upfront will save time and enable the factoring company to work through the issue.